-Follow your doctor’s advice about caring for your hemorrhoids at home.
+Follow your healthcare provider’s advice about caring for your hemorrhoids at home.
 Some treatments help relieve symptoms right away.
 Others involve making changes in your diet and exercise habits.
 These can help ease constipation and prevent hemorrhoid symptoms from coming back.

-Your doctor may prescribe anti-inflammatory medication to help ease your symptoms.
+Your healthcare provider may prescribe anti-inflammatory medicine to help ease your symptoms.
 The following tips will also help relieve pain and swelling.

 Take sitz baths.
 Taking a sitz bath means sitting in a few inches of warm bath water.
 Soaking for

 10minutes twice a day can provide welcome relief from painful hemorrhoids.
 It can also help the area stay clean.